 From 1798 to 1801, President John Adams recognized a government led by Toussaint Louverture, a former slave, a self-educated black man and a fellow revolutionary.
-Thomas Jefferson was quite alarmed.
+Thomas Jefferson, a slaveowner, found Adams’ action alarming.

 Adams’ predecessor, George Washington, had no use for the black leaders of Saint-Domingue.
 Nor did Adams’ vice president, Thomas Jefferson.
-He expected black sailors, supercargoes and missionaries to spread the message of freedom into the Southern states.
-“We have to fear it,” he wrote Adams.
+He dreaded the prospect of black sailors, supercargoes and missionaries spreading the message of freedom and revolution into the Southern states.
+“We have to fear it,” Jefferson wrote Adams.

-Adams, who opposed slavery, saw Saint-Domingue as a useful ally, another new country trying to navigate a world dominated by hostile European powers.
-Adams established diplomatic and trade relations with Saint-Domingue.
+Adams, who opposed slavery, saw Saint-Domingue as a useful ally.
+He viewed it as another new country trying to navigate a world dominated by hostile European powers.
+So Adams established diplomatic and trade relations with Saint-Domingue.
 From 1798 to 1801, the U.S. government treated leaders of African descent with the same respect accorded Europeans.
 That wouldn’t happen again until after the Civil War.

-Saint-Domingue was the size of Maryland, but it created as much wealth for France as the 13 colonies did for England.
+Saint-Domingue was the size of Maryland, but it created as much wealth for France as all 13 colonies did for England.

 Its coffee and sugar plantations, worked by 500,000 enslaved workers, made Saint-Domingue the richest colony in the world.
 One reason France supported the rebel side in the American Revolution. was to protect its Caribbean colony.
-In 1779, several hundred free Saint-Domingans of African descent -- gens de couleur -- joined the French military and took part in the siege of Savannah.
+In 1779, several hundred free Saint-Dominguans of African descent — gens de couleur — joined the French military and took part in the siege of Savannah.

-Trade flourished between the United States and Saint-Domingue.
-Ships from the continent brought lumber and food, primarily salt cod, to the French colony and came home with molasses for New England refineries to turn into rum.
+Trade also flourished between the United States and Saint-Domingue.
+Ships from the continent brought lumber and food, primarily salt cod, to the French colony.
+Then they came home with molasses for New England refineries to turn into rum.

 In February 1790, a Rhode Islander saw 50 American vessels in the harbor at Cap-Francois.
 More arrived every day.
 During the year 1797, 600 U.S. ships with 5,000 seamen traded with Saint-Domingue.

-Jefferson was right to be alarmed: About 15 percent of the sailors were of African descent, newsmongers to African-Americans at home.
+Jefferson had reason for alarm.
+About 15 percent of those sailors were of African descent, newsmongers to African-Americans at home.
 They carried news of the Haitian Revolution and the emancipation of slaves.